ancuongnguyen07/AdvancedNetworking/assignments/task-003/task-003.md

    the transmission speed:
    `sudo aalto/simple_topo.py --delay=200ms`

-2. **Slow transmitter** The bottleneck link has one-way delay of 50 ms, but transmission speed is limited to 100 kbps:
+2. **Slow bottleneck** The bottleneck link has one-way delay of 50 ms, but transmission speed is limited to 100 kbps:
    `sudo aalto/simple_topo.py --delay=50ms --bw=0.1`